datreeio/datree/examples/README.md

 * 3rd prize is an iPad or headphones

 ## :mortar_board: Required knowledge to participate in this Hackathon
-* Basic knowledge with operating Git and GitHub
+* Basic experience operating Git and GitHub
-* Basic knowledge with reading and writing JSON and YAML
+* Basic experience reading and writing JSON and YAML
-* Basic knowledge about using and writing [JSON Schema](https://json-schema.org/)
+* Basic experience using and writing [JSON Schema](https://json-schema.org/)
 * Familiarity with Datree's [Policy as code](https://hub.datree.io/policy-as-code) and [custom rules](https://hub.datree.io/custom-rules) concepts

 ## :clipboard: Instructions